 Things which require an op-shop drop.
 Or more targeted rehousing like bedding to a pet shelter or cosmetics to a women’s charity program.

 - Soft plastic

 All of the above could be swiftly dealt with by one visit to the local tip.
-But to avoid that, some councils run E-waste collections a few times a year, and you might keep your batteries for when you go to Aldi in winter for the skiwear sale.
+But to avoid that, some councils run E-waste collections a few times a year.
+Also you might keep your batteries for when you go to Aldi in winter for the skiwear sale.
 Whatever works for you.